Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 8.md

 ## Position independent code and position independent executables

 ### Position independent code
 Code that can execute correctly regardless of the absolute address at which it is loaded.
-It avoids embedding absolute addresses in instructions or data; it instead uses PC-relative addressing or indirection through a table like the **GOT.** Total enforcement of this will yield a **Position Independent Executable(PIE)**.
+It avoids embedding absolute addresses in instructions or data; it instead uses PC-relative addressing or indirection through a table like the **`.got`.** Total enforcement of this will yield a **Position Independent Executable(PIE)**.
 This notion permits sharing of code among a number of processes, we talk more about this in [[Chapter 9]].
 ### Position independent executables
 This refers to an an executable object constructed such that it can be loaded at any base address.
 For $*nix$ this manifests as an `ET_DYN` object that is used as a main program.
 PIE enables ASLR of the executable image, and enables shared libs.
 Separates compile/link-time address assumptions from runtime, but such executables rely heavily on load-time relocation.